-Students who wish to enroll for more than the normal load may be permitted to do so with the approval of the Coordinator of Academic Advisement.
+Students who wish to enroll for more than the normal load may be permitted to do so with the approval of their academic advisor and Division Dean for their major.
 An application form for this purpose may be obtained from the Office of Academic Affairs or from the Office of Academic Advisement.
 To be approved for an overload, the student must present a semester and/or cumulative grade point average of at least 3.0, and the overload cannot exceed twenty-one (21) total semester hours.

-An Atlanta Metropolitan College student who enrolls as a transient student at another college or university will not be allowed overload credit at AMC unless the student has prior permission for an overload from the Vice President for Academic Affairs of Atlanta Metropolitan College.
+An Atlanta Metropolitan College student who enrolls as a transient student at another College or university will not be allowed overload credit at AMC unless the student has prior permission for an overload from the Vice President for Academic Affairs of Atlanta Metropolitan College.